 Groupset

-While the FX family offers a wider range of gears thanks to 2X and 3X drivetrains, the FX Sport has a narrower gear range due to the 1X drivetrains.
+While the FX family offers a broader range of gears thanks to 2X and 3X drivetrains, the FX Sport has a narrower gear range due to the 1X drivetrains.

 1X drivetrains are popular because they are easy to maintain and shift and lighter than 2X or 3X groupsets.